You’ll want to eat this Steak and Blue Cheese Salad all summer long!

 - Mash together the blue cheese and buttermilk with a fork until it begins to look like cottage cheese, leaving some larger chunks.
 Stir in the sour cream, mayonnaise, vinegar, and chives until smooth.
 Season to taste with salt and pepper.
 Store in the refrigerator until ready to use (several hours or overnight is best).

 For the bruschetta:

 - On the stove top heat the olive oil over medium heat.
 Add the garlic, and cook until fragrant.
 Add the oil and garlic to a medium sized mixing bowl.
 Stir in the cherry tomatoes, balsamic vinegar, and basil.
 Season with salt and pepper to taste.
 Refrigerate for at least 30 minutes or several hours to let the flavors marry.

 For the steak and salads:

 - Preheat the grill to high heat.
 Allow the steaks to come to room temperature.
 Season generously with Kosher salt and fresh ground black pepper.
 Place the steaks on the grill and cook for 4-6 minutes per side for medium or 140 degrees, or longer if desired.
-Allow the steaks to rest for at least 10 minutes then slice into thin strips.
+Remove the steaks to a plate and top with a pat of butter.
+Allow to rest for at least 10 minutes then slice into thin strips.

 - Plate the romaine halves on four plates.
 Top with bruschetta, blue cheese dressing, and sliced steak.
 Finish with additional blue cheese crumbles, if desired.
 Enjoy!